tsw-apropos/qmarxanz/README.md

 # qmarxanz
 THIS PROJECT IS RETIRED.
-Please use the CLUZ QGIS plugin instead.
+Please use the CLUZ QGIS or QMarxan Toolbox plugins instead.

 QMarxanZ for QGIS 2.x is a complete rewrite of QMarxan for QGIS 1.x